Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Introduction

-Towards filling this gap, this paper reports an empirical study on the usage of knowledge units (KUs) of the Java programming language to predict post-release defects.
-As defined in our prior study~\citep{ahasanuzzaman2024using} a KU is a \textit{cohesive set of key capabilities that are offered by one or more building blocks of a given programming language} (see Figure~\ref{fig:ku_metamodel}).
+Towards filling this gap, this paper reports an empirical study on the usage of knowledge units (KUs) of the Java programming language for predicting post-release defects.
+As defined in our prior study~\citep{ahasanuzzaman2024using}, a KU is a \textit{cohesive set of key capabilities that are offered by one or more building blocks of a given programming language} (see Figure~\ref{fig:ku_metamodel}).
 The word ``capabilities'' refer to the main things that a programmer can do with a certain building block of a programming language.
 For instance, using the \textit{Concurrency API} building block, a developer can create worker threads to execute tasks concurrently.
 Therefore, it is reasonable to assume that Java has a \textit{Concurrency KU}, which includes a cohesive set of key concurrent program capabilities offered by the Concurrency API (building block).
-We operationalize our KUs using certification exams for the Java programming language.
+Our hypothesis is that by capturing system traits such as \textit{concurrency} through KUs, we will be able to design more accurate post-release defect prediction models compared to those relying exclusively on traditional metrics.